PeppyDays/learn-rust-with-tests/src/rust_fundamentals/iteration.md

 criterion_main!(benches);
 ```

-The function name `batch_repeat` doesn't matter, but it should be clear and understandable.
-Inside of the function is where the real work happens.
-The `c.bench_function` method takes a name for the benchmark and a closure that contains the code to be benchmarked.
-The `black_box` function is used to prevent the compiler from optimizing away the code being benchmarked, which can lead to inaccurate results.
+The function name `bench_repeat` should be clear and descriptive.
+The `c.bench_function` method takes a benchmark name and a closure containing the code to benchmark.
+The `black_box` function prevents compiler optimizations that could skew results.

-The last two lines are used to define the benchmark group and the main function for the benchmark.
-The `criterion_group!` macro creates a group of benchmarks, and the `criterion_main!` macro defines the main function that runs the benchmarks.
+The final two lines define the benchmark group and main function using the `criterion_group!` and `criterion_main!` macros.

-Now you can run the benchmark with `cargo bench` command.
+Run the benchmark with `cargo bench`:

 ```bash
      Running benches/repeat.rs (target/release/deps/repeat-f26c84f3dcacddd5)